-There has not been any sanitary burning at Keresa at this stage but Keresa will record any areas of sanitary burning for example the most effective way of destroying rotten FFB.
-This only happens in extreme cases.
+There has not been any sanitary burning at Keresa however they will record any areas of sanitary burning if this arises.

 Burning of domestic waste is against company policy and has been mostly eradicated.
 It is very rare to sight evidence of the burning of domestic waste by workers and families of Keresa.